maxkorolev/imguroad/README.md

 Imgur image uploading service that exposes a REST API.

 Clients of this service:
 1. Submit image upload jobs
 2. Each upload job is an array of image URLs.
 The service takes each URL, downloads the content, and uploads it to Imgur.

+Requirements
+* The service needs to download the image at the given URL and re-upload to Imgur.
+* OAuth client ID and secret can be embedded into the service config or injected at runtime.
+* Only in-memory data structures.
+* POST /v1/images/upload
+  * Should return immediately.
+The uploading happens asynchronously.
+  * Should log the reason for failed image uploads.

 ## Usage dev